plone/plone.staticresources/README.rst

 How to upgrade the resources in this package
 --------------------------------------------

-- Increase the nom package versions in package.json.
+- Increase the npm package versions in package.json.
 - Run ``yarn upgrade``.
 - Run ``./bin/plone-compile-resources -b plone``, ``./bin/plone-compile-resources -b plone-logged-in`` and whatever bundle you're going to build in your buildout's root directory.
   For more info on ``plone-compile-resources`` see: XXX